Non-asymptotic confidence intervals for MCMC in practice: Concentration bounds

 \subsection{Reversible chains}

-First, we state a Chebyshev-type inequality (Theorem 3.5 of \cite{Martoncoupling}). \begin{thm}[Chebyshev inequality for reversible chains] Let $X_1,\ldots,X_N$ be a reversible Markov chain with spectral gap $\gamma$.
+First, we state a Chebyshev-type inequality based on Theorem 3.1 of \cite{Martoncoupling}. \begin{thm}[Chebyshev inequality for reversible Markov chains] Let $X_1,\ldots,X_N$ be a reversible Markov chain with spectral gap $\gamma$.
 Let $f$ be a measurable function from $\Omega$ to $\R$, satisfying that $\E_{\pi} \left(f^2\right)<\infty$.
 Denote the variance of $f$ by $V_f:=\Var_{\pi}(f)$, and let $\sigma^2$ be the asymptotic variance of $f$, defined in \eqref{sigma2vardef}.

 If we start from the stationary distribution, then

 Let $Z$ be as in \eqref{Zdefeq}.
 By Chebyshev's inequality, it follows that for any initial distribution $q$, for any $t\ge 0$, we have